Hubble Space Telescope: Major projects

 One of Hubble's most famous images, Pillars of Creation, shows stars forming in the Eagle Nebula.

+SVG recreation of the logo for the OPAL program, representing the Outer Planets of the Solar System, the ones observed by it.

 Since the start of the program, a number of research projects have been carried out, some of them almost solely with Hubble, others coordinated facilities such as Chandra X-ray Observatory and ESO's Very Large Telescope.
 Although the Hubble observatory is nearing the end of its life, there are still major projects scheduled for it.
 One example is the current (2022) ULLYSES project (Ultraviolet Legacy Library of Young Stars as Essential Standards) which will last for three years to observe a set of high- and low-mass young stars and will shed light on star formation and composition.
-Another is the OPAL project (Outer Planet Atmospheres Legacy), which is focussed on understanding the evolution and dynamics of the atmosphere of the outer planets (such as Jupiter and Uranus) by making baseline observations over an extended period.
+Another is the OPAL project (Outer Planet Atmospheres Legacy), which is focused on understanding the evolution and dynamics of the atmosphere of the outer planets (such as Jupiter and Uranus) by making baseline observations over an extended period.